hack-r/Ilana/README.md

-June 17, 2023 - I'm making some of my old pre-GPT AI Assistant code public in anticipation of merging it with my newer GPT-based projects (e.g. [GPT-Swarm](https://github.com/hack-r/GPT-Swarm)), [Ilana-themed prompt engineering](https://github.com/hack-r/Ilana1),
+June 17, 2023 - I'm making some of my old pre-GPT AI Assistant code public in anticipation of merging it with my newer GPT-based projects (e.g. [GPT-Swarm](https://github.com/hack-r/GPT-Swarm)), and [Ilana-themed prompt engineering](https://github.com/hack-r/Ilana1).
+This old code was forked from public projects and I haven't sorted through it yet, at the time of writing.
+There's also some additional old Ilana code I'll add if I can find it on storage media.

 # Features (All features are applicable to all Pi boards, unless and otherwise mentioned):